Mercerenies/latitude/docs/spec/ii_standard_library/collection.md

 If the collection contains infinite elements, this method will not terminate.

-### `Collection toArray.`
+### `Collection to (type).`

-Returns an array containing all of the elements of the collection.
+Converts the collection to a given type.
+The type must be an object which has a `builder` method returning a [collection builder](collbuilder.md) object.
+That builder will be used, in conjunction with the iterator on `self`, to iterate and produce a new structure.

-`toArray` will not terminate on infinite collections.
+`to` will not terminate on infinite collections.

 ### `Collection all (f).`